William Newton Cardiology

 William Newton Cardiology is the only full-time clinic in Cowley County dedicated to heart care and is conveniently located at the Physicians Pavilion in Winfield.

-Skilled interventional cardiologist Dr. Alaa Boulad, MD is accepting new patients.
-Dr. Boulad specializes in treating disorders of the heart, including the diagnosis and treatment of heart failure, coronary artery disease, hypertension, arrhythmia (irregular heartbeat), and much more.
+Our team of skilled interventional cardiologists are accepting new patients, specializing in treating disorders of the heart, including the diagnosis and treatment of heart failure, coronary artery disease, hypertension, arrhythmia (irregular heartbeat), and much more.

 William Newton Cardiology